Helpers: Custom Helpers

 Web::Helpers::Shuffler module, and put it within a new

 # app/web/helpers/shuffler.rb module Web module Helpers module Shuffler private SEPARATOR = ''.freeze def shuffle(string) string .encode(Encoding::UTF_8, invalid: :replace) .split(SEPARATOR).shuffle.join end end end end

-There is NO convention between the file name and the name of the module.
-We can define this code, where and how we want.
+There is NO coupling between the file name and the name of the module.
+We can define this code where and how we want.